A Survey on Self-play Methods in Reinforcement Learning: Algorithms

-\begin{proof} The policy population gradually increases over time.
-Consequently, when policy $i$ is selected for training, only policy $j$ $(j \leq i)$ has already been trained and holds meaningful outcomes.
-Other policies are \textit{ineffective} policies.
-As a result, we exclusively select policy $j$, where $j \leq i$, to serve as the opponent for policy $i$. \end{proof}
+\begin{corollary} In traditional self-play algorithms, the interaction matrix $\Sigma$ is a lower triangular matrix. \end{corollary} \begin{proof} The policy population gradually increases over time.
+When policy $m$ is selected for training, only policy $n$ $(n \leq m)$ has already been trained and holds meaningful outcomes.
+Other policies are \textit{inactive} policies.
+As a result, we exclusively select policy $n$, where $n \leq m$, to serve as the opponent for policy $m$. \end{proof}

-\subsubsection{Vanilla Self-play}
+\subsubsection{Vanilla Self-Play}

-In vanilla self-play~\cite{samuel2000naivesp}, agents are trained by competing against their latest versions, ensuring consistent and aligned learning.
-The MSS of vanilla self-play:
+In vanilla self-play~\citep{samuel1959some}, agents are trained by competing against their latest versions.
+Thus, the MSS of vanilla self-play:

-No matter what $\mathcal{P}$ is, the MSS produces the same interaction matrix, similar to the iterative refinement process of the policy.
-Although this MSS is simple, it is utilized in many further works, so we refer to it as \textbf{vanilla MSS}.
-Although vanilla self-play is effective in transitive games, it can lead the agent to cyclic learning patterns in non-transitive games like Rock-Paper-Scissors.
+Regardless of $\mathcal{P}$, the MSS produces the same interaction matrix.
+Although this MSS is straightforward, it is utilized in many other algorithms, so we refer to it as \textbf{vanilla MSS}.
+Vanilla self-play is effective in transitive games, but it can lead the agent to cyclic learning patterns in non-transitive games.
+It may also lead to a nonstationary problem, causing the system to get stuck in a local optimum.

+A more modern version of vanilla self-play is to combine it with off-policy RL.
+In each iteration, the policy to be trained, $\pi_{[k]}^h$, is initialized using the previous policy $\pi_{[k-1]}(\cdot | h(k-1))$.
+Typically, each player’s policy is fixed, and samples are collected into a buffer by vanilla self-play.
+These samples remain useful for training, even if they were generated by an earlier policy.
+This allows the agent to leverage past experiences and maintain more stationary training.
+Once the policy is updated, it will be added to the policy population.

+Moreover, vanilla self-play is frequently used in conjunction with Monte Carlo Tree Search (MCTS), and we provide a detailed discussion in Sec.~\ref{sec:app/board/go}, using the game of Go as a representative application.